jataware/COEXIST/README.md

 7. [COEXIST License](#coexist-license)

 ## Motivation
-The motivation behind this project is to abstract the UK COEXIST model to provide a robust and geographic-agnostic COVID SEIR model to analysts.
+The motivation behind this project is to abstract the UK COEXIST model to provide a robust and geographic-agnostic COVID SEIR model.
 The model is abstracted by:

   - Allowing the model to run for any geopolitical area of interest
   - Identifing and classifing input parameters by source.
 For instance, some parameters such as population are readily available; while others such as baseline hospital admission rates may require expert input to come to reasonable estimations.
-  - Reducing the exposed input parameters to modelers to allow for easier model builds and exploration
+  - Reducing the exposed input parameters to modelers to allow for easier model calibration and exploration
+  - Drastic simplification of input and parameter space; multiple spreadsheets were able to be boiled down into simple JSON parameter files

 ## COEXIST Model Overview
 COEXIST (COVID Exit Strategy) was developed to inform COVID-related policy decisions for the UK government by investigating the effects of testing protocols, social distancing, and quarantining.
 The model was purpose-built for the UK with extensive supporting data provided by the National Health Service.
 Note, the CHESS data referenced in the repository is protected and unavailable.
-Our code obviates the need for this CHESS data by manually passing in testing data.
+Our code obviates the need for this CHESS data by allowing the modeler to provide the latest testing data (e.g. yesterday's data) available directly to the simulation.

-For an extensive model description as well as acces to the well-documented code, see the [COEXIST Model](https://github.com/gbohner/coexist) repository.
+For an extensive model description as well as acces to the original source code, see the [COEXIST Model](https://github.com/gbohner/coexist) repository.

 ### States and Transistions: